Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Segre classes

 Since $\cR$ is generated by global sections and $[\Til \Pbb^{\uN}]$ is irreducible, Proposition~\ref{prop:irremap} implies (unconditionally) that $R(t_1,\dots, t_\ell)$ is the de-homogenization of a covolume polynomial, establishing the first part of Theorem~\ref{thm:R} and completing the proof. \end{proof}

-As proved above, the polynomials $P$ and $R$ determined by a closed subscheme $Z\subseteq \Pbb^{n_1}\times\cdots\times \Pbb^{n_\ell}$ are closely related to Lorentzian polynomials.
+As proved above, the polynomials $P$ and $R$ determined by (a set of polynomials defining) a closed subscheme $Z\subseteq \Pbb^{n_1}\times\cdots\times \Pbb^{n_\ell}$ are closely related to Lorentzian polynomials.
 It is natural to inquire whether their homogenizations may themselves be Lorentzian, perhaps after normalization.

 For $\ell=1$, the {\em normalization\/} of the numerator $R$ of $1-\zeta_I$ is Lorentzian, as a consequence of Theorem~\ref{thm:R} and of \cite[Example~2.26]{MR4172622}.
 It is not necessarily Lorentzian itself.